Skip to main content

 Command history

-• History is stored per working directory
+• Input history is stored per working directory

 Reverse search with Ctrl+R

-1. Start search: Press Ctrl+R to activate reverse history search
+1. Start search: press Ctrl+R to activate reverse history search

-3. Navigate matches: Press Ctrl+R again to cycle through older matches
+3. Navigate matches: press Ctrl+R again to cycle through older matches

-4. Accept match:
+5. Accept match:

 • Press Tab or Esc to accept the current match and continue editing